 Cardi B Planning $1 Million Wedding To Offset Including $50,000 Wedding Gown

 Cha-ching!
 Cardi B and Offset are sparing no expense for their upcoming nuptials.
-The ‘Bodak Yellow’ rapper just revealed they plan to spend at least $1 million on their ceremony.
+The ‘Bodak Yellow’ rapper just revealed they plan to spend over $1 million on their wedding.

 Money is no object when it comes to Cardi B, 25, and Offset, 25, tying the knot.
 He already dropped a cool $500,000 on her stunning diamond engagement ring and their wedding is going to cost at least twice that.
 “We’re going to spend over a million,” she revealed on BBC Radio One with Charlie Sloth on Nov.
 28. She admitted that the Migos rapper has more money than she does, but she doesn’t want to make him pay for everything when she’s got some pricey desires of her own.
 “I don’t think that will be fair [to let Offset pay].
 I don’t like putting all that responsibility on my man.
 No, it’s a partnership.
 And I feel like my expenses is going to be more expensive than his.
 I feel like my wedding dress itself is going to be at least $50,000…it’s got to be extravagant,” she added.